puntofisso/data.europa.eu-eutwinnings/README.md

 5. `globaldict.json` is turned into `basicdata-2021.tsv` and `basicdata-2016.tsv`, basic tab-separated tables that will be imported into the SQLite database in the next process; their normalised counterparts, `basicdataNORM-2021.tsv` and `basicdataNORM-2016.tsv` are also created

-6. the SQLite database is created and populatedm, using the following list of files to produce the relevant table
+6. the SQLite database is created and populated, using the following list of files to produce the relevant table

 |       File               |       Table       |
 | ------------------------ | ----------------- |